It’s only natural to seek guidance for your spiritual journey. We’ve put together a learner’s guide on “how to find a spiritual teacher.”

 The first thing to remember is you are the ultimate teacher.
 You can’t learn anything unless you are prepared.
 Assessing your readiness to learn is something you should do before you set out to learn anything.

 We conduct a complete learning assessment with all participants before our virtual or face-to-face learning events.
 If you understand your learning style and any roadblocks, you’ll know if you are ready or need to fix some things first.

 For example, if you are a kinesthetic learner and attend a virtual learning session, you’ll need to find ways to move around to cement the learning.
 Or, if you find that you are unwilling to accept ideas outside of your specific religious beliefs, it will be a roadblock that will hinder your learning ability.

 1) Decide what you want to learn first

 How to find a spiritual teacher?
-Decide on what technology you want to learn?
-If you don’t have the answer to this question then you need to ask yourself some questions.
+Decide on what technology you want to learn.
+If you don’t have the answer to this question, you need to ask yourself some questions.
 Create a journal if you don’t already have one.
 It doesn’t have to be expensive; it can just be a collection of papers.

 Next, review the descriptions of spiritual practices and technologies.
 Find something that interests you.
 Here’s a short list below of methods you can research.

 Start with those that don’t require personal instruction, and lay a foundation for your practice.
-Then you’ll know what things you want that requires personal instruction.
+Then you’ll know what things you want that require personal instruction.

 You can learn many of them by following the instructions in the article; they are just like a recipe.